yasenstar/opensource/learn_linux_kernel/linux_kernel_devlopment_2nd_edition.md

 kernel-space: the system state and memory space is collectively referred to as kernel-space.

+In Linux, each processor is doing one of 3 things at any given moments:

+1. In kernel-space, in process context, executing on behalf of a specific process
+2. In kernel-space, in interrupt context, not associated with a process, handling an interrupt
+3. In user-space, executing user code in a process

 ## 2. Getting Started with the Kernel

 ## 3. Process Management